HoussemDellai/aks-course/23_workload_identity/readme.md

-# Worksload Identity with AKS
+# Workload Identity with AKS

 ```sh
 # environment variables for the Azure Key Vault resource